As Harris picks Walz, George Floyd riots resurface as election issue

 When Vice President Kamala Harris, the 2024 Democratic presidential nominee, announced Minnesota Gov. Tim Walz as her running mate Tuesday, it energized many Democrats for the 13-week Election Day sprint that lies ahead.
 Many Republicans, however, seemed equally eager to look backward – to two weeks in 2020.

-Black Minneapolis resident George Floyd was killed by a police officer on May 25 of that year.
+Black Minneapolis area resident George Floyd was killed by a police officer on May 25 of that year.
 Black Lives Matter protests soon rippled out to thousands of cities and towns across the country.
-A small share of the protests were accompanied by violence, which caused over a billion dollars in damages and prompted a record number of National Guard deployments.
+A small share of the protests was accompanied by violence, which caused over a billion dollars in damage and prompted a record number of National Guard deployments.

 Perhaps nowhere in America felt the reverberations of the murder as acutely as the epicenter of Minneapolis.

-And Mr. Walz was among Democratic officials facing acute criticism for their responses to the violence, himself calling the early local response “an abject failure.”
-He faced immediate backlash for waiting three days after Mr. Floyd’s murder to sign an executive order activating the largest domestic deployment of Minnesota National Guard since World War II.

 Why We Wrote This